 In 1972, under the leadership of F. Sadlier Dinger, then Chair of the Board and the only grandchild of William and Annie, the Oxford Book Company was acquired, achieving the mission of publishing books across several academic disciplines.
 During his tenure, F. Sadlier Dinger mentored and groomed his two sons, Frank and William, for future company roles.

-For 25 years, brothers Frank Sadlier Dinger and William Sadlier Dinger, fondly known as Ding and Bill, led our company through a period of growth.
-Both great-grandsons of our company’s namesake, Ding currently serves as the Chair of the Board while Bill served as President Emeritus and a director until his death in 2018.
+From 1992 to 2017, brothers Frank Sadlier Dinger and William Sadlier Dinger, fondly known as Ding and Bill, led our company through a period of growth.
+Both great-grandsons of our company’s namesake, Ding currently serves on the Board of Directors, while Bill served as President Emeritus and a director until his death in 2018.

-For nearly two centuries, our downtown New York City-based company has thrived.
-Sixth-generation family members currently in leadership roles include Melissa Dinger Gibbons, Director of Customer Service; William Sadlier Dinger, Jr., Group Vice President; and Angela Dinger, Senior Vice President and General Counsel.
+Our downtown New York City-based company has thrived and the sixth generation of family members currently in leadership roles include Melissa Dinger Gibbons, Senior Director of Customer Service; William Sadlier Dinger, Jr., Vice President, International Sales; and Angela B. Dinger, Senior Vice President and General Counsel.

 Today at Sadlier, we utilize technology and traditional resources to provide parishes and Catholic, private, and public schools with materials that help you and your students achieve academic success—across the United States and internationally.
-Looking to the future, Ray’s leadership along with an experienced Executive Team and Board of Directors that each includes several family members will continue to guide Sadlier toward a third century of innovation and growth.
+Looking to our 200th year, Theresa’s leadership along with an experienced Executive Team and Board of Directors that each includes several family members, we will continue to guide Sadlier toward our mission of creating experiences that inform and transform the hearts and minds of learners in all educational settings and throughout life.